Resiliency and disaster recovery in Azure SignalR Service

 Failover sequence and best practice

 Now you have the right system topology setup.
-Whenever one SignalR service instance is down, online traffic will be routed to other instances.
-Here is what happens when a primary instance is down (and recovers after some time):
+Whenever one SignalR service instance is down, online traffic is routed to other instances.
+Here's what happens when a primary instance is down (and recovers after some time):

-1. Primary service instance is down, all server connections on this instance will be dropped.
+1. Primary service instance is down, all server connections on this instance drop.

-2. All servers connected to this instance will mark it as offline, and negotiate will stop returning this endpoint and start returning secondary endpoint.
+2. All servers connected to this instance mark it as offline, and negotiate stops returning this endpoint and start returning secondary endpoint.

-3. All client connections on this instance will also be closed, clients will reconnect.
-Since app servers now return secondary endpoint, clients will connect to secondary instance.
+3. All client connections on this instance are also closed, clients then reconnect.
+Since app servers now return secondary endpoint, clients connect to secondary instance.

 4. Now secondary instance takes all online traffic.
 All messages from server to clients can still be delivered as secondary is connected to all app servers.
 But client to server messages are only routed to the app server in the same region.

 5. After primary instance is recovered and back online, app server will reestablish connections to it and mark it as online.
-Negotiate will now return primary endpoint again so new clients are connected back to primary.
-But existing clients won't be dropped and will continue being routed to secondary until they disconnect themselves.
+Negotiate now returns primary endpoint again so new clients are connected back to primary.
+But existing clients don't drop and are still routed to secondary until they disconnect themselves.

 Below diagrams illustrate how failover is done in SignalR service: